contentstack/contentstack-apps-cli/README.md

                           <options: stack|organization>
   --boilerplate=<value>   Provide a boilerplate from the following options: App Boilerplate, DAM App Boilerplate or
                           Ecommerce App Boilerplate
+  --org=<value>           Provide the organization UID to fetch the app details for the operation.

 DESCRIPTION
   Create a new app in Developer Hub and optionally clone a boilerplate locally.